suhlig/revealing/README.markdown

 # TODO

-1. Rubocop
+1. Add mathjax (copy to target if present, otherwise use CDN)
 1. Read desired dependencies (URLs or version numbers) from ENV vars or a YAML file (with sensible defaults coming from this project)
 1. Re-add ditaa processing, or replace with [mermaid-filter](https://github.com/raghur/mermaid-filter)

-1. Add mathjax (copy to target if present, otherwise use CDN)
+Milestone: 1.1

 1. Charts using [vega-lite](https://vega.github.io/vega-lite/usage/embed.html)
 1. Add guard-livereload to the generated project
 1. Expose customization of